 The plan was for me to look for my husband’s flash light across the dark desert.
 For the first 10 minutes or so I didn’t see it.
 As we came close to the wash (a dry seasonal stream bed), I noticed Mark’s light.
 We headed down into the wash and back up the other side to the arch.

 The Eastern Sierra is one of the best places for photography in California.

 What I love about this photo expedition is we help people connect with their photographic imagination.

 This famous area is home to some of the oldest living organisms on the planet.
 A few trees here are over 5,000 years old!
 They make compelling subjects and with the right light, make beautiful images.
 The trees are located at 10,000’ in elevation, so it takes a little time to get used to the altitude.

-As we puff up the trail, the old trees show themselves, and they never fail to delight with their twisted, gnarled exteriors.
+As we puff up the trail at 10,000′, the old trees show themselves.
+They never fail to delight with their twisted, gnarled exteriors.